 You can’t visit Fort Lauderdale without planning a trip to the beach, and there are plenty of wonderful options to choose from – you’ve got Sunrise, Oakland Park, Las Olas and everything in between.
-But, if we were to recommend one place to go to get the authentic Lauderdale beach experience, it would have to be the small town of Lauderdale by the Sea.
-Take East Commercial Boulevard until you cross the bridge over the intracoastal — once you cross the bridge, you’ve made it.
+But for the authentic Lauderdale beach experience, it would have to be the small town of Lauderdale by the Sea.
 Everything here is just a little bit more laid back and has a genuine feel of a small community that loves to live life simply by the ocean.
-Some great local restaurants to check out while you’re here include Blue Moon Fish Co., Keese’s Gourmet Mediterranean American, and Aruba Beach Cafe.
+Some great local restaurants to check out while you’re here include Blue Moon Fish Co., Keese’s Gourmet Mediterranean American and Aruba Beach Cafe.

-Located in the town of Oakland Park, this microbrewery started out as an idea to turn an empty warehouse into one of Fort Lauderdale’s most iconic hangouts.
-What makes this place so popular is its beer — Funky Buddha is dedicated to creating new and bold flavors and is never scared to try something unexpected.
+This microbrewery in the town of Oakland Park started out as an idea to turn an empty warehouse into one of Fort Lauderdale’s most iconic hangouts.
+Funky Buddha is dedicated to creating new and bold flavors and is never scared to try something unexpected.
 Whether you get a pint of their flagship Hop Gun IPA or want to try a seasonal brew, such as the Maple Bacon Coffee Porter, you won’t be disappointed.
-And, did we mention the atmosphere?
-A warehouse is a big space to fill, and the founders of Funky Buddha went about filling it the right way with games and big-screen TVs to keep you entertained.
-Funky Buddha even features its own delicious food menu — be sure to come here for a taste of the true Fort Lauderdale spirit.
+There’s even a food menu, so you can snack while you enjoy your craft beer.

 Broward Center for the Performing Arts is a large multi-venue theater and entertainment complex located in the heart of downtown Fort Lauderdale.
 Designed by award-winning architect Benjamin C. Thompson, the Broward Center is considered the cultural heart of Broward County.
-The City of Fort Lauderdale shows that it is truly committed to the development of the performing arts by making an effort to promote shows, musicals and ballets that grace the stages of the Center for Performing Arts.
+The City of Fort Lauderdale shows that it is truly committed to the development of the performing arts.
 There’s nothing like catching a popular show on a Friday night or a Sunday matinee to inspire your artistic spirit.
-Broward Center is partnered in the arts with several renowned organizations including the Symphony of the Americas, Florida Grand Opera, Miami City Ballet and the Concert Association of Florida.